firity/Firewyni/Planning/Interview templete.md

 - Can you tell me what inspire you ?

- - SHE is inspiring by the nature.
+ - SHE is inspired by the nature.

 - Would you mind if i ask what is your vision for the future ?